citec/clikraken/README.md

 For example:
     clikraken place --help

+Current default exchange: kraken.
 Current default currency pair: XETHZEUR.

-Create or edit the setting file C:\Users\Zertrin\.config\clikraken\settings.ini to change it.
+Create or edit the setting file C:\Users\Zertrin\.config\clikraken\settings.ini to change them.
 If the setting file doesn't exist yet, you can create one by doing:
     clikraken generate_settings > C:\Users\Zertrin\.config\clikraken\settings.ini

-You can also set the CLIKRAKEN_DEFAULT_PAIR environment variable which has precedence over the settings from the settings file.
+You can also set the CLIKRAKEN_DEFAULT_EXCHANGE or CLIKRAKEN_DEFAULT_PAIR environment variable which has precedence over the settings from the settings file.
 ```